codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-and-push-an-image.md

 Building a Docker image and then pushing it to a registry is one of the most basic scenarios for creating a pipeline.
 In this example we will use a demo Node.js application that will be packaged in a Docker image.

->The source code of the repository is located at [https://github.com/codefreshdemo/cf-example-build-and-push](https://github.com/codefreshdemo/cf-example-build-and-push){:target="\_blank"}.
+The source code of the repository is at [https://github.com/codefreshdemo/cf-example-build-and-push](https://github.com/codefreshdemo/cf-example-build-and-push){:target="\_blank"}.
 Feel free to fork it if you want to follow along.

-If you don't already have a Codefresh account, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/administration/create-a-codefresh-account/).
+If you don't have a Codefresh account already, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/administration/create-a-codefresh-account/).

-## Building a Docker image and pushing to your default registry
+## Building and push Docker image to default registry

 Building a Docker image with Codefresh is easy, and only requires a simple step.
-In addition, all successful pipelines in Codefresh automatically push to [your default Docker registry](https://codefresh.io/docs/docs/docker-registries/external-docker-registries/#the-default-registry){:target="\_blank"} without any other configuration, as long as you have that.
+In addition, all successful pipelines in Codefresh automatically push to [your default Docker registry]({{site.baseurl}}/docs/docker-registries/#the-default-registry), without  additional configuration, if you have one.

 Here is the most basic pipeline that clones a repo and builds an image: